 Apps for Your Employees

 Enroll in the Apple Developer Enterprise Program only if you intend to distribute proprietary apps to employees within your organization.
-If you intend to distribute apps outside of your organization through the App Store, enroll in the Apple Developer Program.
+If you intend to distribute apps outside of your organization through the App Store or Apple Business Manager, enroll in the Apple Developer Program.

 Legal Entity Status

-To enroll in an Apple Developer Enterprise Program, your organization must be a legal entity to so that it can enter into contracts with Apple.
+To enroll in the Apple Developer Enterprise Program, your organization must be a legal entity with 100 or more employees.
 We do not accept DBAs, fictitious businesses, trade names, or branches.

 A D-U-N-S® Number